-As an Anaesthetist you will be trained to manage these fears.
+As a CT1 in anaesthesia you will be trained to manage these fears.
 Anaesthetists accept the overall responsibility for their patients wellbeing before, during and after an operation.
 They are the lynchpin that holds everything together, and the people that other doctors call in a crisis.
 And away from the operating theatre, anaesthetists are involved in a broad range of activities, from childbirth to dentistry.

 If you are considering a career in anaesthetics then there are plenty of sources of information.
 The Royal College of Anaesthetists holds a “Careers in Anaesthesia’ day every autumn which provides an insight into life as a trainee and consultant anaesthetist.
 The Royal Society of Medicine has issued a booklet aimed at medical students and Foundation Year doctors interested in the specialty.

 The most attractive things about the specialty are:-

 - It can be stressful but generally its is great fun.

 - We work in teams, and there is a strong sense of cameraderie

 - It requires the application of physiology, pharmacology and common sense.

 - We support our patients through a very stressful (emotionally and physically) journey.

 - Anaesthetists make a huge impact on their experience & outcomes etc etc

 The best way to find out about the specialty is to talk to the anaesthetists in your own hospital.